Automated Trustworthiness Oracle Generation for Machine Learning Text Classifiers: Evaluation

-The trustworthiness benchmark described in Section~\ref{sec:benchmark} is used to evaluate trustworthiness oracles.
-For our datasets, 2,000 training instances are randomly sampled for explanations in the first pipeline of TOKI, while all training instances are used in the remaining datasets.
+We use the trustworthiness benchmark described in Section~\ref{sec:benchmark} to evaluate trustworthiness oracles.
+For our datasets, 2,000 training instances are randomly sampled for explanations in TOKI's first pipeline, while all training instances are used in the remaining datasets.
 Trustworthiness oracles employing LIME, omission, and gradient explanations are denoted by the suffixes ``-lime'', ``-omis'', and ``-grad'', respectively.
-Regarding adversarial attacks, we implement our method using TextAttack~\cite{Morris:2020:TextAttack:AFrameworkforAdversarialAttacksDataAugmentationandAdversarialTraininginNLP}, which already includes the implementation of A2T~\cite{Yoo:2021:TowardsImprovingAdversarialTrainingofNLPModels}, and use A2T's default settings for both methods.
-We then attack random samples of up to 8,000 instances from each dataset listed in Table~\ref{table:ground_truths}.
-All experiments are run 10 times on a Macbook M3 Pro with 12-core CPU, 18-core GPU, 18GB RAM, and 512GB SSD.
+Regarding adversarial attacks, we implement our method using TextAttack~\cite{Morris:2020:TextAttack:AFrameworkforAdversarialAttacksDataAugmentationandAdversarialTraininginNLP}, which already includes A2T's implementation~\cite{Yoo:2021:TowardsImprovingAdversarialTrainingofNLPModels}, and use A2T's default settings for both.
+We then attack random samples of up to 8,000 instances from each dataset in Table~\ref{table:ground_truths}.
+Experiments are run 10 times on a Macbook M3 Pro with 12-core CPU, 18-core GPU, 18GB RAM, and 512GB SSD.
 The final results are averaged across these runs.